 - Help with integrating individual adaptive management projects, plans, and programs across the Delta system;

 - Provide consultation on use of best available science and adaptive management with respect to Delta Plan consistency; and

 - Provide advice on potential active adaptive management experiments, including advice on potential funding avenues and on connections with other relevant research.

 To get in touch with a Delta Science Program Adaptive Management Liaison, please email firstname.lastname@example.org.

 The Interagency Adaptive Management Integration Team (IAMIT) is convened by the Delta Science Program to discuss and coordinate strategies for implementing adaptive management for Delta conservation efforts.

-The IAMIT is made up of scientific and technical staff from local, state, and federal agencies, and key stakeholder groups.
+The IAMIT is made up of scientific and technical staff from local, State, and federal agencies, and key stakeholder groups.
 It serves as a technical team that provides input and guidance on current and future adaptive management at a high level that crosscuts individual agency missions.
 The IAMIT's activities are guided by the April 2019 Delta Conservation Adaptive Management Action Strategy.

 - Register to attend in person at the California Natural Resources Building (715 P Street, Sacramento, CA, 95814)